Suhas7842/D/README.md

 - 👋 Hi, I’m @SriRamAdusumilli
-- 👀 I’m interested in Programming.
+- 👀 Studies Computer Engineering at Faculty of Engineering, Alexandria University.
+(2021 Graduate)
 - 💖 I am also passion to learn the Web Development.
 - 😎 Working as Intern in 1 Private Company..
 - ✨ I’m currently learning Started from Basic of the languages.